 Kid's Bank, coordinated by Monica Corbett and supported by the fifth grade teachers, is a fully functioning bank run by Rowlett students.
 The program is sponsored by Bank of America.
 Fifth graders in the program are recommended by teachers and must interview for jobs as greeters, security, tellers, and marketing and publicity teams.
 Those selected are trained by Bank of America staff.
 The Kid's Bank team is responsible for marketing and operating the bank.
 They present a report to Bank of America officers at the end of each year.

 Rowlett has a lovely butterfly garden, maintained by volunteers, parents, and students.
 It features a wide variety of plants, a birdbath, several arbors, and picnic tables where families can enjoy lunch.
-The garden was begun in honor of Kaye Carlson, mother of former teacher at Rowlett Academy.
+The garden was initially installed in honor of Kaye Carlson, mother of a former teacher at Rowlett Academy.
+The garden was recently updated by The Averill family.